alec1o/Byter/README.md

   byte[]  _bytes    = r.Read<byte[]>();          // Output: [ 1, 1, 1, 1 ]

   // Output
-  bool sucess    = r.Sucess;                     // Returns success if there was no error retrieving the data
+  bool Success    = r.Success;                     // Returns success if there was no error retrieving the data

   // Other
   int position  = w.Position;                    // Return the read pointer position